Wentzville Assembly

-With a similar floor plan to its contemporaries, Michigan's Orion Assembly and Hamtramck plants, the facility includes vehicle assembly as well as body stamping facilities.
+With a similar floor plan to its contemporaries, Michigan's Orion Assembly and Detroit/Hamtramck Assembly plants, the facility includes vehicle assembly as well as body stamping facilities.
 Originally manufacturing full-size Buick, Oldsmobile and Pontiac sedans, the plant assumed operations of the previous St. Louis Truck Assembly which had been in operation since 1920.

 In 1996, production shifted from manufacturing unibody, front-drive passenger cars to rear-drive, body on frame trucks, GM's full-size Chevrolet Express and GMC Savana cargo vans on the GMT600 platform, previously manufactured at Lordstown Assembly (Ohio) and Flint Assembly (Michigan).
 The changeover involved completely gutting and revamping the plant to provide robotic body assembly.